Freezing weather is coming, and both the mayor and advocates say there isn’t enough shelter

 A rare alliance

-The DoubleTree makes good sense, advocates argue.
+The DoubleTree makes good sense, they argue.

 “This location is prime for serving the need as countless houseless people are living in this area on the streets,” Housekeys Action Network Denver, Mutual Aid Monday and Together Denver wrote in a joint statement.
 “Depending on periodic cars to pick people up from this area and take them to other cold weather shelters leaves countless people on the streets as they miss the ride or don’t know it is there.”